HKUSTDial/DeepEye-APIs/README.md

 DeepEye - APIs
 ===========================
+**This is an ongoing project that is aiming to recommend good visualizations from a relational dataset.**
 This repository share the APIs of the DeepEye's visualization recommendation module.
 A live demo of DeepEye: http://deepeye.tech

 Description